 Surfing in Bali

 Bali is a mecca for surfers.
-The seas around Bali offer some of the longest, largest, and most consistent waves in the world, and these prove to be irresistible to most.
-Whether you’re a pro or a beginner, surfing is one of the most fun things to do in Bali, and a must try activity.
+The seas offer some of the longest, largest, and most consistent waves in the world.
+Whether you’re a pro or a beginner, surfing is one of the most fun things to do in Bali.

-Dreamland – Long stretches of sand that are great for surfers and bathers.
-Usually large waves, but gentle conditions can be good for beginners.
+- Dreamland – Long stretches of sand that are great for surfers and bathers.

-Bali, in addition much of Indonesia, is a part of the greater Coral Triangle of the East Indies, which is one of the most ecologically diverse places on the entire planet.
-For this reason, the diving in Bali is world-class and will stun even the most seasoned of dive masters.
+Bali, in addition to much of Indonesia, is a part of the greater Coral Triangle of the East Indies, which is one of the most ecologically diverse places on the entire planet.
+For this reason, scuba diving in Bali is world-class and will stun even the most seasoned of divemasters.

 For divers, the waters around Bali are popular for their warmth and plethora of marine biology.
 Common sightings while diving in Bali include parrotfish, several varieties of shark, turtle, stingrays, moray eels, and the elusive mola-mola.